-To start the setup, open the web setup in web browser.
+To start the setup, open the web setup in a web browser.

 Click next to check all the dependencies.

-As you can see I have used mysql database credentials I created above.
-Finally click ‘Finish setup’ button.
+As you can see, I have used the MySQL database credentials I created above.
+Finally, click the ‘Finish setup’ button.
 And that is all.

-If everything setup correctly, you will be redirected to Nextcloud main page.
+If everything is set up correctly, you will be redirected to the Nextcloud main page.

-As you can see the interface is very similar to Dropbox and Google drive.
-The only difference is that the data you store here is never going to be used by anyone else.
-It is your data and you can control it.
+As you can see, the interface is very similar to Dropbox and Google drive.
+The only difference is that the data you store here will never be used by anyone else.
+It is your data, and you can control it.

 As your cloud storage has more and more users, you can expand your server size easily on Digitalocean.

-If you have any question regarding any step described above, do not hesitate asking it in the comment section below.
+If you have any questions regarding any step described above, do not hesitate to ask in the comment section below.